SEPAC SOMA MEETINGS & UPDATES

 EXECUTIVE FUNCTIONING SKILLS

-Executive function is an essential set of skills that helps us learn and manage daily life.
+Missed the meeting?
+Check out the presentation slides and meeting recording for loads of helpful info about the essential skills that helps us learn and manage daily life.
 Without these skills, it can be difficult for students to focus, manage time, and stay organized, especially as their workload increases and their schedule becomes more complicated in middle and high school.

 OCTOBER